 Universal prenatal syphilis rescreening

-Alberta Health and Wellness has enhanced the syphilis screening component of the Prenatal Screening Program for Selected Communicable Diseases to ensure that pregnant women with infectious syphilis and their babies are identified and treated as soon as possible.
+Alberta has enhanced the syphilis screening component of the Prenatal Screening Program for Selected Communicable Diseases to ensure that pregnant women with infectious syphilis and their babies are identified and treated as soon as possible.
 Earlier diagnosis and treatment of syphilis in a pregnant mother can prevent infection in the newborn child and reduce the consequences of syphilis infection in the baby.

 All pregnant women should be screened for syphilis early in pregnancy, and again at the time of giving birth.
 In addition, some pregnant women identified as being at high-risk for syphilis infection should be screened more frequently.

 Call the STI/HIV Information Line at 1-800-772-2437, to speak to a nurse during normal business hours.

 - Keep Healthy and Learn About STI 2005, lower literacy

 - STD Prevention: Taking Care of Yourself and Others – August 2000